Macoron/whisper.unity/README.md

 ## Compiling C++ libraries from source
 This project comes with prebuild libraries of whisper.cpp for all supported platforms.
 In case you want to build libraries yourself:
 1. Clone the original [whisper.cpp](https://github.com/ggerganov/whisper.cpp) repository
+2. Checkout tag [v1.2.1](https://github.com/ggerganov/whisper.cpp/releases/tag/v1.2.1).
+Other versions might not work with this Unity bindings.
-2. Open whisper.unity folder with command line
+3. Open whisper.unity folder with command line
-3. If you are using **Windows** write:
+4. If you are using **Windows** write:
 ```bash
 .\build_cpp.bat path\to\whisper
 ```
-4. If you are using **MacOS** write:
+5. If you are using **MacOS** write:
 ```bash
 bash build_cpp.sh path/to/whisper all path/to/ndk/android.toolchain.cmake
 ```
-5. If build was successful compiled libraries should be automatically update package `Plugins` folder.
+6. If build was successful compiled libraries should be automatically update package `Plugins` folder.

 Windows will produce only Windows library.
 MacOS will produce MacOS, iOS and Android libraries.